Polymer/old-docs-site/app/1.0/blog/2017-01-09-webcomponents-org.md

 All of the elements and element product lines currently built and maintained by the Polymer Project are [published on the new catalog](https://www.webcomponents.org/author/PolymerElements).
 We’re now considering the previous catalog site - [elements.polymer-project.org/](https://elements.polymer-project.org/) - deprecated in favor of webcomponents.org, and plan to eventually redirect all URL’s from elements.polymer-project.org to the new catalog.

-The new catalog and site is a constant work in progress, so please feel free to file issues, ideas, or PR’s to the [repository](https://github.com/webcomponents/beta).
+The new catalog and site is a constant work in progress and community-driven, so please feel free to file issues, ideas, or PR’s to the [repository](https://github.com/webcomponents/beta).

 Happy componentizing!